Research should accumulate, not evaporate.

 Share a research collection, fork a colleague's bundle, build a living knowledge base together.

-We don't lead with this, but it matters.
 AI systems use a lot of compute.
 Compute uses energy and water.
 Most of that usage is repetitive: the same questions asked by different people, answered fresh each time.
+When research bundles are reusable, that duplication shrinks.
+We can't fix AI's footprint, but we can take the bite out of the part caused by redundancy.

 For AI agents · use prxhub right now